otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-validation.md

 ### Task One

 Create validation rules for each field in the `Department`, `Course`, and `Lecturer` models.
 Think carefully about the validation rules.
 Do not just copy the validation rules from the `Institution` model.
 For example, the `name` field in the `Institution` model has a minimum length of 3 characters.
 However, the `name` field in the `Department` model should have a minimum length of 5 characters.
-Also, think carefully about code reusability like in the previous **formative assessment**.
-It would be best if you did not have to repeat the same code repeatedly.
-You should be able to reuse the code.

 ---